Hong Kong police clash with protesters in tense standoff

 “I think the police force in Hong Kong are now under the command from Beijing," said Eddie Chu, a member of Hong Kong's Legislative Council.

 "Carrie Lam herself is just the face of HK government.
-The Liason Office and Beijing have the total control.
+The Liasion Office and Beijing have the total control.
 It’s only a face-saving gesture for her to be here.”

 Chu said ultimately Beijing could decide through its response whether the protests would be peaceful or not.